 Czech out your Czech

-Exploring the Czech language in Prague is a rewarding experience.
+Exploring the Czech language in Brno is a rewarding experience.
 While mastering strč prst skrz krk may not be a daily necessity, even everyday words like čtvrtek (Thursday) and zmrzlina (ice cream) might be quite challenging!
-Learning Czech opens doors to authentic interactions, cultural insights, and a deeper connection with the vibrant atmosphere of Prague.
+Learning Czech opens doors to authentic interactions, cultural insights, and a deeper connection with the vibrant atmosphere of Brno.

 Travel around